-Dyskeratosis congenita (DKC), also known as Zinsser-Engman-Cole syndrome, is a rare, progressive bone marrow failure syndrome characterized by the triad of reticulated skin hyperpigmentation, nail dystrophy, and oral leukoplakia.
+Dyskeratosis congenita (DKC), also known as Zinsser-Engman-Cole syndrome, was first described in 1906.
+It is a rare, progressive bone marrow failure syndrome characterized by the triad of reticulated skin hyperpigmentation, nail dystrophy, and oral leukoplakia.
 Evidence exists for telomerase dysfunction, ribosome deficiency, and protein synthesis dysfunction in this disorder.
 Early mortality is often associated with bone marrow failure, infections, fatal pulmonary complications, or malignancy.
 [1, 2]

-To date, there are 10 known genes that identify with DKC (DCK1, TERC, TERT, NOP10, NHP2, TINF2, USB1, TCAB1, CTC1, and RTEL1).
-DKC is genetically heterogeneous, with X-linked recessive (Mendelian Inheritance in Man [MIM] 305000), autosomal dominant (MIM 127550), and autosomal recessive (MIM 224230) subtypes.
-DKC is related to telomerase dysfunction [4, 5] ; all genes associated with this syndrome (ie, DKC1, TERT, TERC, NOP10) encode proteins in the telomerase complex responsible for maintaining telomeres at the ends of chromosomes regarding shortening length, protection, and replication.
+To date, there are 14 genes that have been identified with DKC (ACD,DCK1, TERC, TERT, NOP10, NHP2, TINF2, USB1, TCAB1, CTC1, PARN,RTEL1, WRAP53, and C16orf57).
+[3, 4, 5] DKC is genetically heterogeneous, with X-linked recessive (Mendelian Inheritance in Man [MIM] 305000), autosomal dominant (MIM 127550), and autosomal recessive (MIM 224230) subtypes.
+DKC is related to telomerase dysfunction [6, 7] ; all genes associated with this syndrome (ie, DKC1, TERT, TERC, NOP10) encode proteins in the telomerase complex responsible for maintaining telomeres at the ends of chromosomes regarding shortening length, protection, and replication.

 In the X-linked recessive form, the gene defect lies in the DKC1 gene (located at Xq28), which encodes for the protein dyskerin.
 Dyskerin is composed of 514 amino acids and has a role in ribosomal RNA processing and telomere maintenance.
-[7, 8, 9] Modification of dyskerin by SUMOylation has been shown to stabilize the protein.
+[9, 10, 11] Modification of dyskerin by SUMOylation has been shown to stabilize the protein.
 In addition, a mutation in the DKC1 gene is also found on exon 15, revealing a duplication, which adds a lysine residue on a polylysine tract on the C-terminus.
 All in all, there have been over 50 mutations found in DKC1.
-[10, 11, 12]
+[12, 13, 14]

 Defects in the NOP10 gene were found in association with autosomal recessive DKC.
 NOP10 encodes small nucleolar ribonucleoproteins (snoRNP) associated with the telomerase complex.
 In persons with autosomal dominant DKC and in terc-/- knockout mice, genetic anticipation (ie, increasing severity and/or earlier disease presentation with each successive generation) has been reported.